Malvika Dadoo Agarwal shows a yoga technique which can help us detoxify

 Lie flat on your stomach with legs straight and feet together.
 Place your palms flat on the floor, on the side of the shoulder with the fingers together and pointing forward.
 Position the arms so that the elbows point backwards and are close to the sides of the body.
 Breath in, straighten the elbow, and arch the back.
 The pubic bone remains in contact with the mat, and the navel is raised to a maximum of three cm.
 Hold this position for a few seconds.
 Slowly release the breath and return to the starting position.

-Stand with the feet together.
+Stand with the feet more than shoulder-width apart.
 Fix the gaze on a point directly in front.
 Interlock the fingers and turn the palms outward.
 Inhale and raise the arms over the head, stretching upwards.
 Exhale and bend to the right side from the waist.
 Do not bend forward or backwards or twist the trunk.
 Hold the position for a few seconds, then slowly inhale and come back to the upright position.
 Repeat on the left side.
 This completes one round.

 Squat with the feet apart and the hands on the knees.
 Inhale deeply.
 Exhale and bring the right knee to the floor near the left foot.
 Using the left hand as a lever, push the left knee towards the right, simultaneously twisting to the left.
 Keep the inside of the right foot on the floor.
 Try to squeeze the lower abdomen with the combined pressure of both thighs.
 Look over the left shoulder.
 Hold the breath for three to five seconds in the final position.
 Inhale when returning to the starting position.
 Repeat on the other side of the body to complete one round.